 The hand must reluctantly but gracefully present itself.
 Fingers must be pricked, poked and squeezed multiple times a day begging the deliverance of the droplets of our inner essence.
 The sacrificial digit must be chosen and its offering must then be measured with precision to determine blood sugar levels.
 Numbers digitally displayed on a meter determine one’s destiny for the today as well as for the tomorrow.
 Medications are quickly and somewhat arbitrarily prescribed–some of which are delivered by measured injections to various parts of the body.

 Food becomes more enemy than friend and each bite becomes suspect and open to investigation.
-Kidneys, eyes, toes are no longer private property but are open to the purview of medical technicians.
-And, ultimately, diabetes is a serious matter of the heart.
+Kidneys, eyes, and toes–and yes, hearts, are no longer private property but are open to the purview of medical technicians.
 And yet, the dance of life must go on.
 Interestingly, Martha Graham once stated that the mission of her work was to “chart the graph of the heart”.
 In essence, diabetes monitoring requires the same.

 Not everyone appreciates modern dance.
 This is an unsettling piece.
 But, diabetes can be re-choreographed as its treatment is improved and, more importantly, as its causes are prevented.